MosabAlAbdulrahman/telecom-customer-churn-prediction/README.md

 - Strong focus on model interpretability and deployment readiness
 - A comparative study of classical ML models vs. ANN in churn prediction

----

-Feel free to customize this further with links to Colab notebooks, demo video, or the live app.
-Want a version tailored to non-technical readers too?